Kazakhstan Horse Trek

 This is an undiscovered paradise for horse trekking.
 We work with local park rangers and their horses which is ideal.
 The rangers spend their time patrolling the mountain trails, so know the park like the back of their hand.
 The horses are fit and sure-footed, and very well-trained (forget everything you might have learnt in Mongolia regarding the perils of a flapping raincoat or approaching from the wrong side!).

 Experienced riders will be in trekking heaven, with plenty of opportunities for fast riding along forest trails and over mountain grasslands.
 Those with less experience can follow trails at a pace that is appropriate to your abilities.
-We have a range of horses available, including ones suitable for beginners.
+We have a range of horses available, but this ride is most suited to those with some riding experience.
+And definitely outdoors experience.

 Meeting Point and Getting There